scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 # Deployment Testing: SCIONLab
 {:numbered="false"}

-SCIONLab is a global research network to test the SCION Internet architecture.
+SCIONLab is a global research network that is available to test the SCION architecture.
 You can create and use your ASes using your own computation resources which allows you to gain real-world experience of deploying and managing a SCION network.

-More information can be found at [https://www.scionlab.org]
+More information can be found at [https://www.scionlab.org] and in the {{SCIONLab}} paper.

 # Full Control Service gRPC API {#app-a}